gabimoncha/react-native-template/README.md

 # react-native-template ![npm](https://img.shields.io/npm/dw/@gabrielmoncea/react-native-template)

-An opinionated template with all the packages that take more than one `yarn add` to setup.
+An opinionated template to bootstrap your next React Native app with all the time-wasting packages you need to have.

 Preconfigured with